Butterfly Effect—Modest Refuge on the Illawarra Coast

 This tranquil, modest house on the Illawarra coast embraces nature and offers the owner a place of refuge and retreat.

-Living on the Illawarra coast, architect Dane Taylor has seen the area change rapidly in recent years.
+Living on the Illawarra coast, residential designer Dane Taylor has seen the area change rapidly in recent years.
 Holiday cottages and fishing and miner’s shacks have been renovated or replaced with large houses as the coastal towns become more developed and urbanised.
 In stark contrast, Dane has focused on modesty, quality and expression in the buildings he designs.
 All are inherent in Butterfly House, which offers simplicity, a handcrafted nature and connects to the natural landscape.

 Dane has known the client, Helen, for about 10 years after meeting in a local café.
 She lived in Sydney and had a holiday home in Austinmer, on this site.
 Over the years, Helen, who has multiple sclerosis, contemplated moving to the coast full time and she and Dane talked about what her house might look like.
 “The brief developed organically over that time,” says Dane.
 “The house needed to be wheelchair accessible and to offer a place for refuge, retreat and healing.”
 Having visited Japan several times, Helen wanted her home to have the warmth, simplicity and tranquillity associated with Japanese architecture.